carsonSgit/Lost-Souls/README.md

-# 🗡️ Lost Soul
+# 🗡️ Lost Souls

-Welcome to the adventurous world of Lost Soul!
+Welcome to the adventurous world of Lost Souls!
 In this JavaScript game, you embark on a heroic journey to cleanse a dark cave of menacing monsters, safeguarding nearby villagers.
 Armed only with a trusty sword, navigate perilous terrain, vanquish foes, and confront the ultimate challenge: the 🔥 Fire Demon, in an epic showdown for the realm's tranquility.
-Lost Soul beckons players to step into the shoes of the hero villagers desperately need.
+Lost Souls beckons players to step into the shoes of the hero villagers desperately need.
 > [!NOTE]
-> Lost Soul was developed as a JavaScript game for a final project.
+> Lost Souls was developed as a JavaScript game for a final project.
 It combines immersive gameplay with captivating artwork and audio, providing players with an engaging experience.

 ## 🎮 Gameplay